 Classic Music City Attractions

-When one thinks of Nashville, there are several attractions that immediately come to mind.
+When one thinks of Music City, there are several attractions that immediately come to mind.
 Some of these classic activities include favorites like the Grand Ole Opry, The General Jackson Showboat Dinner Cruise, and the Ryman Auditorium.

 Grand Ole Opry House